Our theme for this week's virtual 'CST Friendship Group' s focused around 'Communication', as June 23rd marks 'World Writing Day'.

 Which actress played her?

-28. Which TV quiz show did Robert Robinson present as well as 'Call My Bluff'?
+25. Which TV quiz show did Robert Robinson present in addition to 'Call My Bluff'?

 Why were some postboxes painted gold in 2012?